 The multi-cloud allows organizations to match each cloud service provider’s particular offerings to their specific ML data needs and application process requirements.
 For example, an organization’s data scientists could easily scale their storage capacity up or down and optimize the computing power to run their ML algorithms using a particular cloud service provider.
 On the other hand, the application developers may choose to deploy their applications on another cloud that hosts their favorite database or which is better suited to handle a specific consumer activity workload.

 Running your ML projects over multi-cloud services providers offers an extra level of reliability, further reduces the risks of downtime, and provides organizations with the business continuity their business use-cases require.
 Although cloud service providers offer different levels of recovery and redundancy and rarely encounter infrastructure meltdowns these days, accidents can still happen.
 Organizations’ business operations can still be severely damaged by a cloud outage, especially if they’re mission-critical.
 Suppose one of your cloud providers suffers from an outage.
-Running your ML applications on several different clouds allows you to quickly (in some cases automatically) switch your ML application to another cloud provider and experience no downtown at all.
+Running your ML applications on several different clouds, by adopting a multi-cloud strategy allows you to quickly (in some cases automatically) switch your ML application to another cloud provider and experience no downtown at all.